 The Company expects to launch LungLB® in 2023.
 LungLB® is a blood-based test to stratify cancerous and benign lung nodules identified by CT scan, which is intended to support the physician's decision to biopsy or to monitor non-invasively using additional imaging.
-The Company intends that the LungLB® test will undergo a multi-centre clinical validation study to support a voluntary submission for FDA approval, as well as a multi-centre clinical utility study programme to measure the LungLB® test's short and long-term impacts on participant health via a reduction of unnecessary procedures, the minimisation of delays in treatment, and the positive impact on healthcare costs.
-The Company enrolled its first participant in its validation study in February 2022.
+We have embarked on our multi-centre clinical validation study to support a voluntary submission for FDA approval, as well as a multi-centre clinical utility study programme to measure the LungLB® test's short and long-term impacts on participant health via a reduction of unnecessary procedures, the minimisation of delays in treatment, and the positive impact on healthcare costs.